Aledo Independent School District: Athletics

 Aledo High School participates in the boys sports of baseball, basketball, football, soccer, and wrestling.
-The school participates in the girls sports of basketball, soccer, softball, and volleyball.
+The school participates in the girls sports of basketball, soccer, softball, volleyball, and wrestling.
 For the 2015 through 2017 school years, Aledo High School will play football in UIL Class 5A.

 Police department

 The Aledo ISD Police Department is a full-service police department that serves the communities of Aledo, Willow Park, Hudson Oaks, Anetta North, Anetta and Anetta South.
 The AISD police jurisdiction covers a 131.13 sqmi area and lies within Parker and Tarrant County, Texas.
 The department provides routine patrol for all of the district’s properties, criminal investigations, in addition to school resource officers assigned to various schools buildings.
 All AISD police officers are TCLEOSE certified peace officers with full arrest powers.

 Aledo ISD Police Department was the first school district police department in Parker County, and as with any Texas school police agency, it's officers have jurisdiction within the school district boundaries and in any county within the State of Texas in which the district has property owned, leased, rented, or otherwise under its control.